TikhonJelvis/RL-book/book/chapter11/chapter11.md

 )
 ```

-First let's run Value Iteration so we can determine the true Optimal Value Function and Optimal Policy
+First, let's run Value Iteration so we can determine the true Optimal Value Function and Optimal Policy

 ```python
 from rl.dynamic_programming import value_iteration_result